UESTC-BAC/BF-GCN/README.md

 - Prepare dataset: [SEED](https://bcmi.sjtu.edu.cn/~seed/index.html) and [SEED-IV](https://bcmi.sjtu.edu.cn/~seed/index.html)

-we give 100 real samples in demo_data to run the Simple_Demo.py.
+We give 100 real samples in demo_data to run the Simple_Demo.py.
 If you want to use our model to train on SEED, DEAP or your dataset, you can see the usage.

 # Usage: